CodingItWrong/reactnativetesting.io/e2e/index.md

 ## Setting Up Linting

-If you're using ESLint (and you should be), here are steps to set it up to recognize Detox code.
+If you're using ESLint (and you probably should be!), here are steps to set it up to recognize Detox code.

 ```
 # yarn add --dev eslint-plugin-detox